vigenere23/cooky-api/README.md

 ## Setup

+### Requirements

-This project uses [Taskfile](https://taskfile.dev/#/) for managing task commandsand [Docker Compose](https://docs.docker.com/compose/) to manage machine environments.
-Please install them before continuing.
+- [Taskfile](https://taskfile.dev/#/) for managing task commands
+- [Docker Compose](https://docs.docker.com/compose/) for managing machine environments

-### Running
+### Quick start

+To start all 3 services with their setups, run

 ```shell
 task start+logs
 ```

-This will destroy, build, and reup the Docker compose network and services.
+A bunch of other commands are available to start in background, rebuild and setup single services.
+Use `task --list` to list all available tasks.

 **Exposed ports**: